rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Remove effect if complete
         if effect.progress >= 1.0 then
+            -- Execute onComplete callback if it exists if effect.options and effect.options.onComplete then
+                print("[VFX] Executing onComplete callback for effect: " .. (effect.name or "unnamed"))
+                local success, err = pcall(function()
+                    effect.options.onComplete(effect)
+                end)

+                if not success then
+                    print("[VFX] Error in onComplete callback: " .. tostring(err))
+                end
+            end

             -- Release the effect and its particles back to their pools local removedEffect = table.remove(VFX.activeEffects, i)
             Pool.release("vfx_effect", removedEffect)